lewiz-support/OmniXtend_RemoteAgent_RISC-V/README.md

 This repository contains the open source and documentation for OmniXtend protocol with RISC-V CPU as the initiator.
 An OmniXtend Endpoint was used as a target.
-The RISC-V CPU fetches program code from a remote network endpoint (not on its local memory) and executed a simple C-program.
+The RISC-V CPU fetches program code from a remote network endpoint (not on its local memory) and executes a simple C-program.
 The design contains:

 RISC-V64 <==> OmniXtend Core <==> LeWiz LMAC3 <==> PHY <==> NETWORK SWITCH <==> Endpoint